 Hibernation is not sleep

+So hibernation is not sleep at all.
 Hibernation is defined as a sustained period of a body temperature, metabolism, and breathing rate drop.
-It is essentially a coma-like state that can’t be woken up from easily.
+It is essentially a coma-like state that can’t you can’t wake up from easily.

 Different cues signal the right time to start hibernating.
 These cues depend on the animal, but low outdoor temperatures, short days, internal clock cues, or low available food supplies can trigger the start of hibernation.